HelpBot Assistant

 The PDF Viewer component adheres to accessibility guidelines and standards, including ADA, Section 508, and WCAG 2.2.
-It also integrates WCAG roles commonly used for accessibility evaluation.
+It implements WCAG roles to ensure comprehensive accessibility support for all users.

 Below is an outline of the accessibility compliance for the PDF Viewer component: